 It was first approved by the European Commission (EC) in January 2015 as a first-line systemic treatment for moderate-to-severe plaque psoriasis in adult patients requiring systemic therapy.

-The US Food and Drug Administration (FDA) also granted approval for Cosentyx for the treatment of plaque psoriasis in the same month.
-The Dermatologic and Ophthalmic Drugs Advisory Committee (DODAC) had unanimously recommended approval of secukinumab by the FDA in October 2014.
-The FDA-approval was based on 10 phase II and III clinical trials conducted on approximately 4,000 adult patients with moderate-to-severe plaque psoriasis.
+The US FDA also granted approval for Cosentyx for the treatment of plaque psoriasis in the same month.
+The Dermatologic and Ophthalmic Drugs Advisory Committee unanimously recommended approval of secukinumab by the FDA in October 2014.
+The FDA approval was based on ten phase II and III clinical trials conducted on approximately 4,000 adult patients with moderate-to-severe plaque psoriasis.

-Cosentyx is also approved in Australia as an indication for the treatment of moderate-to-severe plaque psoriasis and in Japan for the treatment of psoriasis and psoriatic arthritis (PsA).
+Cosentyx is also approved in Australia for the treatment of moderate-to-severe plaque psoriasis and in Japan for the treatment of psoriasis and PsA.

-Psoriasis is an autoimmune disease characterised by thick and extensive lesions, called plaques, on the skin that cause intense itching, scaling and pain.
+Psoriasis is an autoimmune disease characterised by thick and extensive skin lesions, called plaques, that cause intense itching, scaling and pain.
 People affected with psoriasis often lack physical and psychological quality of life.

 The devastating disease is estimated to affect up to 125 million people or 3% of the world’s population, with Europe and the US accounting for 3.7 million and 7.5 million psoriasis patients respectively.

-Psoriasis severely affects everyday life and is associated with increased risk of chronic illnesses.
+Psoriasis severely affects everyday life and is associated with an increased risk of chronic illnesses.